-The Participant agrees to comply with the requirements of Title 24 of the Code of Federal Regulations, Part 570 (the U.S. Housing and Urban Development regulations concerning Community Development Block Grants (CDBG)) including subpart K of these regulations, except that (1) the Participant does not assume the City's responsibility for ensuring the environmental review is approved by HUD.
+The Participant agrees to comply with all applicable federal, state and local regulations, including the requirements of Title 24 of the Code of Federal Regulations, Part 570 (the U.S. Housing and Urban Development regulations concerning Community Development Block Grants (CDBG) including subpart K of these regulations, except that (1) the Participant does not assume the City's responsibility for ensuring the environmental review is approved by HUD.
 The Participant also agrees to comply with all other applicable federal, state and local laws, regulations, and policies governing the funds provided under this Agreement.
 The Participant further agrees to utilize funds available under this Agreement to supplement rather than supplant funds otherwise available.

-B. "Independent Contractor"
+B. Independent Contractor

 Nothing contained in this Agreement is intended to, or shall be construed in any manner, as creating or establishing the relationship of employer/employee between the parties.
 The Participant shall at all times remain an "independent contractor" with respect to the services to be performed under this Agreement.
-The City shall be exempt from payment of all Unemployment Compensation, FICA, retirement, life and/or medical insurance and Workers' Compensation Insurance, as the Participant is an independent contractor.
+The City shall be exempt from payment of all Unemployment Compensation, FICA, retirement, life and/or medical insurance and Workers' Compensation Insurance, as the Participant is an independent contractor